Skip to Content

-Filling, Crown or Veneer Fell Out
+Filling, Crown, or Veneer Fell Out

-Lost Fillings in Matthews, NC
+Lost Fillings

 Teeth fillings are used to fill holes left in teeth from decay or damage.
 Most fillings won’t last forever and having them fall out isn’t uncommon.
 There are many reasons why fillings fall out: